-Marlette Lake Trail is a 5.8 mile moderately trafficked out and back trail located near Sand Harbor, NV that features a lake and is rated as difficult.
+Marlette Lake Trail is a 5.8 mile moderately trafficked out and back trail located near Sand Harbor, Nevada that features a lake and is rated as difficult.
 The trail is primarily used for hiking, horses, mountain biking, and backpacking and is accessible from June until November.
 Dogs and horses are also able to use this trail.

 Awesome views of Lake Tahoe and Marlette Lake.
 The trail is a moderately steep uphill climb from the lake level up to Marlette Lake, with views of Lake Tahoe and Marlette Lake visible at once from a point high up the trail.
 It's mostly shaded at the lower elevations, and passes through sugarpine forest, stands of aspen, and even a patch of ferns.
 About four fifths of the trail is quite obvious, but the last steep descent to Marlette Lake the trail is a little hard to follow.
 This is a great trail to take in early October, when the aspens on the east side of Marlette Lake are shimmering golden.